Kriz-hub/Holiday-Dialysis/README.md

 * To get af flag image into a button and customizing it: https://stackoverflow.com/questions/49184471/how-to-change-bootstrap-version-4-button-color
 * Creating a feading carousel on section1:  https://silvawebdesigns.com/how-to-change-the-bootstrap-4-carousel-to-a-fade-transition-instead-of-slide/
 * To get a normal carousel on section2:  https://getbootstrap.com/docs/4.0/components/carousel/
-* To get a responsive google maps thanks to: https://blog.duda.co/responsive-google-maps-for-your-website
+* To get a responsive Google Maps thanks to: https://blog.duda.co/responsive-google-maps-for-your-website
 * Form class with bootstrap: https://getbootstrap.com/docs/4.1/components/forms/
 * Inspiration to get a multi language page working: https://stackoverflow.com/questions/46008760/how-to-build-multiple-language-website-using-pure-html-js-jquery